DjonnyX/djonnyx/README.md

 ## Evgenii Grebennikov (DjonnyX)

-I am a frontend developer specializing in Angular, React and TypeScript.
+I am a frontend developer specializing in Angular, React, ReactNative and TypeScript.
 Passionate about creating efficient tools for creating high-speed interfaces.
 In my free time: developing frontend tools and learning new technologies.